 Find out more about the different opportunities offered by the Aberystwyth University Careers Service.

 What will I learn?

-We offer modules in Welsh and Irish, but students could also opt to study and explore languages such as Breton, Manx and Scottish Gaelic.
-During the three year degree, this programme has been designed to allow you to explore your interests in areas such as:
+We offer modules in Welsh and Irish, but you can also opt to study and explore languages such as Scottish Gaelic, Breton and Manx and the wider Celtic culture.
+This four-year degree has been designed to allow you to explore your interests in areas such as:

 - Old Irish and Middle Welsh

-You will be assigned a personal tutor for the duration of your degree course, who can help you with any academic or personal issues.
+A personal tutor will be allocated to you for the duration of your degree course.
+The tutor will be able to help you with any problems or queries that you may have, whether academic or personal.
 You are welcome to contact your personal tutor at any time if you need assistance.

 Typical Entry Requirements

-A Levels BCC with evidence of linguistic ability
+A Levels BBB-CCC with evidence of linguistic ability